What to expect during pregnancy

-Apart from missing a period, early signs of pregnancy are:
+Apart from missing a period, other early signs of pregnancy include:

-Nausea generally occurs during the first 3 to 4 months of pregnancy, while tiredness tends to be more prevalent during the first and last three months, or trimester.
+Nausea is common during the first 3–4 months of pregnancy, while many women experience tiredness during the first and last trimester.

 To confirm a pregnancy, a woman can: